JanssenProject/jans/README.md

 Janssen Project-setup
 =======================

-Scripts and templates to automate deployment and configuration of the Janssen Project
+Scripts and templates to automate deployment and configuration of the Janssen Project,